Durham rapper Antonio 'Lil Tony' Davenport sentenced to life in killing of 9-year-old Z'yon Person

 The aunt told Z'yon to get back inside but heard gunfire at the same time.

-In his June trial. prosecutors said Antonio Davenport was the one who pulled the trigger.
+In his June trial. prosecutors say Antonio Davenport is the one who pulled the trigger.
 Davenport said he was in the area but blames the other two people in the car.

 The beef between two gangs allegedly started days prior at the Streets at Southpoint where Davenport had gotten his chain stolen.